 How to build a first aid kit for camping and hiking: other tips

-It’s all very well having an all-singing, alldancing, personsonalized first aid kit for camping and hiking, but if you don’t know how to attract professional medical help or a rescue once you’ve patched up the casualty then you’re in trouble.
+It’s all very well having an all-singing, all-dancing, personsonalized first aid kit.
+How to make contact with medical help or rescue services is crucial knowledge.
+If you don’t know how to attract help once you’ve patched up the casualty then you’re in trouble.
 Always leave your planned route and approximate return time with a trusted friend.
-Route cards or a GPX file emailed across of your planned itinerary are an effectively way to do this.
+Route cards or a GPX file emailed across of your planned itinerary are an effective way to do this.

 Know how to contact the local mountain rescue service before setting out.
-Having a spare mobile phone in the kit is useful for both calling out and for using a GPS app or innovative apps like what3words to pinpoint your exact location.
+Having a spare mobile phone in the kit is useful for both making calls, and for using one of the best navigation apps like what3words to pinpoint your exact location.
 Utilize your blizzard blanket and group shelter to keep everyone warm while you wait to be rescued.